aptech/docs/docs/CR-olsmt.rst

                 Selects the algorithm used for computing the parameter estimates.
 The default Cholesky update method is more computationally efficient.
 However, accuracy can suffer for poorly conditioned data.
 For higher accuracy set *ctl.alg* to either  qr or  svd.

-                :"qr": Solves for the parameter estimates using a  qr decomposition.
+                :``"qr"``: Solves for the parameter estimates using a  qr decomposition.
-                :"svd": Solves for the parameter estimates using a singular value decomposition.
+                :``"svd"``: Solves for the parameter estimates using a singular value decomposition.
             * - ctl.weights
               - Kx1 Vector, if defined, specifies weights to be used in the weighted least squares.
 If not defined, ordinary least squares will be computed.
             * - ctl.weightsVar